bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 !!! warning

-    Please read through this section if you are a web3 developer who has integrated with MetaMask and interested in integrating with Binance Chain Wallet.
+    Please read through this section if you are a web3 developer who has integrated with MetaMask and interested in integrating with BNB Chain Wallet.

 ### Inpage injected object

-The biggest difference between Binance Chain Wallet and MetaMask is we inject `BinanceChain` rather than `ethereum` (or `web3`) to the web page.
+The biggest difference between BNB Chain Wallet and MetaMask is we inject `BinanceChain` rather than `ethereum` (or `web3`) to the web page.
 So user could keep two extensions at the same time.

 ### BinanceChain.request({method: "eth_sign", params: ["address", "message"])